Mrdedsecurity/BlackIce/README.md

 # Introduction

 BlackIce is able to generate shellcode loaders with multiple capabilities.
-It is also based on other tools like [BokuLoader](https://github.com/boku7/BokuLoader), [Freeze](https://github.com/optiv/Freeze) or [Shhhloader](https://github.com/icyguider/Shhhloader), and it tries to implement more evasion features.
-Why in Golang?
-Although it's not the perfect language for malware dev, it works perfectly for testing purposes.
-Obviously if you want something professional and foolproof you should create your own loader in C++, C# or similars.
+It is also based on Hooka (see [here](https://github.com/D3Ext/Hooka)).
+This tool is intended for my own learning, please no not use the tool for malicious activity.
 # Features

 This tool is able to generate loaders with this features: